pmem/syscall_intercept/README.md

 the intercepting code is expected to be loaded using the LD_PRELOAD feature provided by the system loader.

 All syscalls issued by libc are intercepted.
+Syscalls made by code outside libc are not intercepted.
 In order to be able to issue syscalls that are not intercepted, a convenience function is provided by the library:
 ```c